 - The tax-free part of a genuine redundancy payment or early retirement scheme

-- Salary, wages, allowances, bonuses and incentives owed to the employee for work already done
+- Salary, wages, allowances, bonuses and incentives owed to the employee for work already done or leave already taken

 - Superannuation benefits

 - Termination payments from overseas employment

 What termination payments do employers pay super on?